Helkomine/InvariantGuard/README.md

 ## Usage Guide

-Invariant-Guard currently provides four variants:
+`Invariant-Guard` currently provides four variants:

-InvariantGuardInternal
+- `InvariantGuardInternal`
-InvariantGuardExternal
+- `InvariantGuardExternal`
-InvariantGuardERC20
+- `InvariantGuardERC20`
-InvariantGuardERC721
+- `InvariantGuardERC721`

 If you are only interested in usage examples or prefer to read the implementation directly, please familiarize yourself with the design principles below to avoid confusion.

 ### Available Files

-There are five Invariant-Guard files in total:
+There are five `Invariant-Guard` files in total:

-Four functional implementations (listed above)
+- Four functional implementations (listed above)
-One shared helper library: InvariantGuardHelper
+- One shared helper library: `InvariantGuardHelper`.

 ### Core Mechanism